Iconography of Gautama Buddha in Laos and Thailand: Hand gestures

 Over the centuries combinations and variations of these six mudrā have evolved.
-For example, the "double abhāya mudrā", with both hands held up in the abhāya mudrā position, became common in Thailand and Laos in the 16th century, and is now one of the most common representations of the Buddha in south-east Asian countries.
+For example, the "double abhaya mudrā", with both hands held up in the abhaya mudrā position, became common in Thailand and Laos in the 16th century, and is now one of the most common representations of the Buddha in south-east Asian countries.
 It is sometimes interpreted as "Buddha teaching on reason."
 As artists wished to depict more of the specific incidents in the life of the Buddha, new, secondary mudrās evolved, such as "Buddha holding an alms bowl", "Buddha receiving a mango" and Buddha performing various miracles.
 Many of these originated in Burma and then spread to other parts of the Buddhist world.

 Attitudes of Buddha icons in Thai art

 There are acceptably 80 attitudes (ปาง, ปางพระพุทธรูป; Paang, Paang Phra Phutta Roupe) existed in Thai art.
 However, only fews could be commonly founded throughout most temples and amongst those displayed individually.
 The list below consists of several common paang of Buddha in Thai art.